Akankshap24/Webdevelopment/HTML/README.md

 [!Note]
 - The effect of headings can be give without `<hn>` tags also, then why we need <hn> tags
 - `<hn>` tags are given to make page SEO friendly which is as shown below

+2. Can we change the appearence of `<hn>` tags?
+Ans. yes possible using css styling attributes.